-One of the most frustrating aspects of share house living is the strain placed on your internet because everyone is trying to use it at once.
+One of the most frustrating things about living in a share house is the strain placed on your internet because everyone is trying to use it at once.

 Someone is streaming Netflix, another is on an important work Zoom and the other is downloading a new Playstation game that’s a couple dozen gigabytes large, so your entire network slows to a dead crawl.